-Coffee was once considered bad for us, and now I see a new article each week about its health-promoting benefits.
+Coffee was once considered bad for us, and now I see a new article each week about its health-promoting benefits, both for drinking it or in use as a detoxifying enema.
 Which research is correct?

 Older research often looked at just the question of “is coffee healthy” by itself and didn’t necessarily adjust for factors like the increased likelihood of smoking, excessive sitting, or a high stress lifestyle in people who also drank a lot of coffee.

 More modern research that makes these adjustments seems to find no correlation between coffee consumption (at least in moderate levels) and risk of heart disease, stroke or cancer.
 In fact, I’ve seen some studies showing a decreased risk of these diseases in moderate coffee drinkers.

 Studies have shown that coffee may have health benefits, including protecting against Parkinson’s disease, type 2 diabetes and liver disease, including liver cancer.
 It also appears to improve cognitive function and decrease the risk of depression.

 There are a few ways it can be potentially harmful: